Continuing Education Activity

 It is not a recommended agent for patients who are pregnant.
 Antipsychotics are generally not recommended in pregnant patients.
 Also, there is a lack of evidence to suggest that prochlorperazine is clinically effective in treating nausea and vomiting during pregnancy, nor are the side effects completely understood.

 For patients who take prochlorperazine on a short-term basis, there are no recommendations for monitoring.
-However, for patients with chronic mental illnesses who take the drug long-term, some monitoring parameters are recommended.
+However, some monitoring parameters are recommended for patients with chronic mental illnesses who take the drug long-term.
 Every physician visit should record the patient's weight, height, and BMI.
-Patients who are overweight or have other diabetes mellitus risk factors should have fasting plasma glucose or hemoglobin A1C measured four months after starting an antipsychotic and then annually.
+Patients who are overweight or have other diabetes mellitus risk factors should have fasting plasma glucose, or hemoglobin A1C measured four months after starting an antipsychotic and then annually.
 Lipid plasma concentrations are indicated once every two years and once every six months if LDL-C > 130 mg/dl.

-The cytochrome P450 system metabolizes oral prochlorperazine, so it is essential to monitor a patient's full list of medications.
-If the patient takes medications that stimulate or inhibit cytochrome P450, then the healthcare provider should consider adjusting the dose of prochlorperazine.
-One study examined the effects of three cytochrome P450 genotypes (CYP2C19, CYP2D6, and CYP3A5) and its effects on the concentrations of prochlorperazine and its metabolites; the authors found no significant differences amongst the three.
+The cytochrome P450 system metabolizes oral prochlorperazine, so monitoring a patient's full list of medications is essential.
+If the patient takes medications that stimulate or inhibit cytochrome P450, the healthcare provider should consider adjusting the dose of prochlorperazine.
+One study examined the effects of three cytochrome P450 genotypes (CYP2C19, CYP2D6, and CYP3A5) and their effects on the concentrations of prochlorperazine and its metabolites; the authors found no significant differences amongst the three.

 There are varying treatments available for extrapyramidal symptoms.
 Parkinsonism is treatable with benztropine or amantadine.
 Benztropine or diphenhydramine can treat acute dystonia.
 Akathisia is treatable with beta-blockers, benztropine, or benzodiazepines.
 Tardive dyskinesia is treatable by switching to atypical antipsychotics such as clozapine.
 Tetrabenazine is another option.
 For neuroleptic malignant syndrome, the healthcare provider should immediately discontinue prochlorperazine and give dantrolene (0.8 to 2.5 mg/kg given four times per day; up to 10 mg/day may be provided).
 Also, monitor white blood cell count and vitals, and cool and hydrate the patient as much as possible.

-Prochlorperazine is a medication that can present with numerous side effects and drug-drug interactions.
-Therefore, close interprofessional coordination amongst physicians, nurses, pharmacists, and other healthcare providers is necessary to monitor for signs and symptoms related to the above.
-Working together with both team members and the patient is also essential to determine if prochlorperazine is clinically indicated and to increase medication adherence.
+Prochlorperazine is a medication that can produce numerous side effects and drug-drug interactions.
+Therefore, close interprofessional coordination amongst clinicians (Mds, DOs, NPs, PAs), nurses, pharmacists, and other healthcare providers is necessary to monitor for signs and symptoms related to the above.
+Working together with team members and the patient is also essential to determine if prochlorperazine is the optimal therapeutic choice and increase medication adherence.
 As referenced above, prescribers should investigate cytochrome P450 enzyme status.
 Nurses can provide patient counsel on dosing, potential adverse events to watch for and answer patient questions.
 Pharmacists can perform medication reconciliation, paying particular attention to CYP450 inducers and inhibitors.
 This interprofessional team approach will drive better patient outcomes and preclude more serious adverse events.
 [Level 5]